 Your telephone service cannot legally be switched from your

-verifies the switch by one of the following methods:
+existing provider to a new provider unless the new provider verifies the switch by one of the following methods:

 Using an independent third party to verify your oral